 More and more people are looking for an experience and are choosing materials that align with their personal and brand values.
 Reclaimed wood can provide a connection through the power of story.

-From TerraMai: Mission Oak Engineered Flooring aligns with Sam Edelman’s Americana brand image and his ability to reinvent himself.
+TerraMai’s Mission Oak Engineered Flooring aligns with Sam Edelman’s Americana brand image

 Many different looks from naturally distressed to clean and crisp can be achieved with reclaimed wood, but rustic design in commercial environments is best achieved with reclaimed wood.
 Similarly, biophilic design is more popular than ever, and reclaimed wood is arguably one of the best building material for creating biophilic spaces.